Aaron-Bopp/TIM/30_Topics/32_Terms/spaced repetition.md

 > Although the principle is useful in many contexts, spaced repetition is commonly applied in contexts in which a learner must acquire many items and retain them indefinitely in [[memory]].
 >

 Spaced repetition has received backlash not because it is ineffective, but because it is often conveyed as more effective than it actually is.
-This complaints normally revolve around the time it requires, the lack of context, and the focus on wrote memory.
+These complaints normally revolve around the time it requires, the lack of context, and the focus on rote memory.
-Alternatives usually include more involved methods of [[learning]] such as [[Blooms taxonomy]].
+Alternatives usually include more involved methods of [[learning]] such as [[Blooms taxonomy]] or [[inquiry based learning]].

 ##### ^dataviews